-The Diversity Department of the Joan and Sanford I. Weill Department of Medicine is dedicated to ensuring diversity and inclusion throughout all of our endeavors.
+The Office of Diversity in the Joan and Sanford I. Weill Department of Medicine is dedicated to ensuring diversity and inclusion throughout all of our endeavors.
 Our longstanding commitment to diversity has attracted faculty, residents, fellows and students from all corners of the world for many years.
 The remarkably talented faculty in our department participate in a distinguished and wide array of diversity initiatives.
 These include multicultural health and health policy research, cross-cultural education, the recruitment of minority faculty and house staff, and community outreach programs.
 A vibrant and multicultural mecca like no other, New York City is the ideal setting in which to ensure diversity initiatives as we carry out our tripartite mission of patient care, health disparities research and education.

 Sanford I. Weill Chair, Weill Department of Medicine